To See Without Man, 2022

 Performative version shown in After School Special at Landmark, Bergen 2021

-Video shown in Screen City Biennial, Archenhold Observatory in Berlin, and Coast Contemporary in Tromsø 2022.
+Video shown in Screen City Biennial, Archenhold Observatory in Berlin, and Coast Contemporary in Tromsø 2022, as well as Screen City Biennial in Stavanger Kunstmuseum 2025 and screened at the Nordic House, Reykjavik 2025.